 How to Make Orange Curd

 First mix all of the ingredients – butter, honey, salt, egg yolks, orange juice, and lemon juice.
 (Tip: You can save the leftover egg whites for later use by freezing them!)

-Then, heat them on the stove until the mixture reaches 175 F on a candy thermometer.
+Then, heat them on the stove until the mixture reaches 175 F on a candy thermometer [paid link].
 This takes about twenty minutes.